Certificate in Science Management Program

 Graduate students must be in good academic standing.
 Graduate students (Masters or PhD) must obtain the written permission from their advisor and the student's graduate program director.
 Postdoctoral fellows must obtain the written permission of their advisor.
 All students admitted must fulfill academic standards of the home program in the Graduate School of Arts and Sciences, as well as those of the Wake Forest University Schools of Business.

 Letter(s) of support should be submitted by the student’s thesis advisor or postdoctoral mentor.
 In the case of postdoctoral fellows only the mentor must submit a letter.
 In the case of graduate students a single letter can be cosigned by the student’s thesis advisor and graduate program director, or separate letters from each will be accepted.
-In addition to the application a copy of the letter should be submitted to Dr. Dwayne Godwin, Associate Dean, Graduate School of Arts and Sciences and Director, PhD/MBA program, c/o Tina M. Payne, Graduate School of Arts and Sciences.
+The letter should be submitted to Dr. Dwayne Godwin, Dean, Graduate School of Arts and Sciences and Director, PhD/MBA program.

 PhD Graduate students are eligible for the program after passing their qualifying exam and ascending to PhD candidacy.
 Business courses will be delivered through the working professional or full time programs to fulfill their certificate requirements over 2-3 years of candidacy, during which time they would be completing thesis research (similar to the PhD/MBA model).
 For current graduate students, up to 6 hours of the certificate may be completed after the Graduate degree is completed.
 Postdoctoral Fellows would be eligible for the program as soon as their appointment begins.
 Students and Postdoctoral fellows whose support is derived from NIH grants are responsible for following NIH policies regarding research effort, and should resolve any potential conflicts with their program officer.